josh-ashkinaze/plurals/docs/Intro.md

 - Augmentation: Use LLMs to augment human decision-making by providing additional information/perspectives

+# Plurals System

+Plurals consists of three core abstractions (Figure 1):

+1. **Agents:**
+    - Users can initialize system instructions as null to get back model behavior.
+    - Users can pass in direct system instructions.
+    - Users can combine personas with persona templates, giving more instructions to the model on how to enact the persona.
+    - We have various pre-populated templates.
+    - We support creating personas from American National Election Studies (ANES, 2024):
+        - Our system finds a real individual satisfying some criteria (e.g: A Michigan resident) and then creates a persona based on the totality of this individual's attributes.
+        - The marginal distribution of Plurals-generated personas matches that of the general population.
+        - Sampling is probability-weighted, so the probability of a citizen being simulated matches their national sample probability weight.
+        - We also support a `random` argument where users can quickly draw up random personas.

+2. **Structures:** Structures are the environments in which agents work together.
+Broadly, structures are defined by:
+    - **Information-sharing:**
+        - Direction of information sharing (i.e: is it directed or undirected).
+        - Amount of information-sharing.
+        - Example: In an `Ensemble`, no information is shared and Agents process requests in parallel whereas in a `Chain`, agents each build upon each other's answers.
+        - Users can create in-between structures.
+Our system supports a `$last_n$` parameter that dictates how much information an agent sees from the current deliberation stack.
+Setting `$last_n$` to 1 would result in a Markov-esque chain.
+        - Users can also control `$cycles$` of a structure, which is how many times the sequence is run and whether to `$shuffle$` the ordering of agents on each cycle.
+    - **Combination instructions:**
+        - How agents are instructed to combine information in the structure.
+        - Interactions can be adversarial or amicable.
+        - We offer a list of templates which can be used via keywords.
+        - Templates are inspired by research on derivative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).

+3. **Moderators:** We support Moderators, who are special classes of Agents that oversee deliberation.
+Moderators are defined by their personas and combination instructions (how to combine information).
+As with combination instructions and persona templates, we support various pre-defined moderator instructions such as `information aggregators` or `synthesizers`.

 # Quick start

 ## Using ANES to create a conservative persona-based agent